BGHDDevelopment/CarCallouts/README.md

 You may download and just use the callout pack via [GTAPoliceMods](https://gtapolicemods.com/files/file/843-car-callouts-11-callouts-one-sync-compatibility/).

 # Development
 While I am only updating this callout pack when I have extra time, any changes made by the community will be reviewed and merged.
+This project was created in [Rider](https://www.jetbrains.com/rider/).

 # Licence
 Please read the LICENSE file for more information.
 But this project is licensed under the MIT license.